tomarrell/lbadd/doc/internal/parser/scanner/Consensus-Protocol.md

 2. Log Replication
 3. Safety

+A detailed description of all the modules follow:

+### Leader Election
+* Startup: All servers start in the follower state and begin by requesting votes to be elected as a leader.
+* Pre-election: The server increments its `currentTerm` by one, changes to `candidate` state and sends out `RequestVotes` RPC parallely to all the peers.
+* Vote condition: FCFS basis.
+If there was no request to the server, it votes for itself (read 3.6 and clear out when to vote for itself)
+* Election timeout: A preset time for which the server waits to see if a peer requested a vote.
+It is randomly chosen between 150-300ms.
+* Election is repeated after an election timeout until:
+  1. The server wins the election
+  2. A peer establishes itself as leader.
+  3. Election timer times out or a split vote occurs (leading to no leader) and the process will be repeated.
+ * Election win: Majority votes in the term.
+(More details in safety) The state of the winner is now `Leader` and the others are `Followers`.
+ * Maintaining leaders reign: The leader sends `heartbeats` to all servers to establish its reign.
+This also checks whether other servers are alive based on the response and informs other servers that the leader still is alive too.
+If the servers do not get timely heartbeat messages, they transform from the `follower` state to `candidate` state.
+ * Transition from working state to Election happens when a leader fails.
+ * Maintaining sanity: While waiting for votes, if a `AppendEntriesRPC` is received by the server, and the term of the leader is greater than of equal to the "waiter"'s term, the leader is considered to be legitimate and the waiter becomes a follower of the leader.
+If the term of the leader is lesser, it is rejected.
+ * The split vote problem: Though not that common, split votes can occur.
+To make sure this doesnt continue indefinitely, election timeouts are randomised,

+### Log Replication

+### Safety

 ## A strict testing mechanism

 The testing mechanism to be implemented will enable us in figuring out the problems existing in the implementation leading to a more resilient system.